JensRantil/steps/README.md

  * [simgo](https://github.com/fschuetz04/simgo) was too slow for my needs.
 I needed to run simulations in an inner loop.
  * [godes](https://github.com/agoussia/godes) was too heavyweight and complex for my needs.
 I just needed a simple performant scheduler (without any goroutines).

+## Contact & support

+This library was coded up by [Jens Rantil](https://jensrantil.github.io).
+Do not hesitate to contact [Sweet Potato Tech](https://jensrantil.github.io/pages/services/) for support.